Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions

 The United States Bureau of Transportation Statistics \footnote{\url{https://www.bts.dot.gov/browse-statistical-products-and-data/bts-publications/airline-service-quality-performance-234-time}} provides records of domestic flights in the U.S.\ that are operated by major carriers (at least $1\%$ market share) at airports accounting for at least $1\%$ of domestic enplanements.
-We use this data from \valYearStart{} to \valYearEnd{}, and filter it by selecting only airports from the contiguous U.S.\ with a minimum of \valMinYearlyAirportFlights{} flights per year.
+We use this data from \valYearStart{} to \valYearEnd{}, selecting only airports from the contiguous U.S.\ with a minimum of \valMinYearlyAirportFlights{} flights per year.
 For each airport, we compute the accumulated (positive) flight delays (in minutes) on a given day.
-Considering that there are a few days for which no data are available, this results in a data set with $n=\valNDaysFiltered{}$ observations $x_1,\dots, x_n \in \mathbb R^d$ of daily accumulated flight delays for the $\valNYearsAll{}$ years at $d=\valNAirportsFiltered{}$ airports.
+As there are a few days for which no data are available, this results in a data set with $n=\valNDaysFiltered{}$ observations $x_1,\dots, x_n \in \mathbb R^d$ of daily accumulated flight delays for the $\valNYearsAll{}$ years at $d=\valNAirportsFiltered{}$ airports.
 This pre-processed data set is available in the R-package \texttt{graphicalExtremes} \citep{graphicalExtremes2022}.